 The answer is HIPAA.
 HIPAA stands for the Health Insurance Portability and Accountability Act of 1996.
-The confusing acronym can sometimes be misspelled HIPPA.
+The confusing acronym can sometimes be misspelled HIPPA, even by healthcare professionals.

 In the U.S., HIPAA gives patients more control over their health information and sets boundaries about using and releasing their records.
 Aside from this, it sets out appropriate safeguards to ensure that healthcare providers and others protect personal health information.